List of churches in Bjørgvin: Fana prosti

 The deanery was established in 1990 when it was split off from the old Midhordland prosti.
 In 2013, the old Laksevåg prosti was split up and the Fyllingsdalen and Sælen parishes were transferred to Fana prosti.
-In 2014, the old Midhordland prosti was dissolved and split up and the parishes in the municipalities of Os and Austevoll were transferred to Fana.
-In 2017, the churches from Fusa Municipality were transferred here from the neighboring Hardanger og Voss prosti.
+In 2014, the old Midhordland prosti was dissolved and split up.
+The parishes in the municipalities of Os Municipality and Austevoll were transferred to Fana prosti.
+In 2017, the churches from Fusa Municipality were transferred to this deanery from the neighboring Hardanger og Voss prosti in preparation for the merger of Os and Fusa to form Bjørnafjorden Municipality on 1 January 2020.